-Denk je aan Zelfmoord?
+Denk je aan zelfdoding?

 We zijn er voor je.

-Je kunt met ons geheel anoniem bellen of chatten.
+Je kunt met ons geheel anoniem bellen.

 Bel gratis 0800-0113 Chat met ons